Rahul0356/DSA/README.md

-🚀 90 Days DSA Challenge
+# 🚀 Rahul Kumar – 90 Days DSA Challenge

-Welcome to my 90 Days DSA Challenge, by Rahul Kumar: Solving problems daily, sharing my learnings, and inspiring other developers to strengthen their problem-solving skills through DSA.
+Welcome to my **90 Days DSA Challenge**, by **Rahul Kumar** — solving problems daily, sharing my learnings, and inspiring other developers to strengthen their problem-solving skills through DSA.

+---

-🧭 Goal
+## 🧭 Goal

-Strengthen my problem-solving skills
+- Strengthen my problem-solving skills

-Build a solid foundation in Data Structures & Algorithms
+- Build a solid foundation in Data Structures & Algorithms

-Stay consistent for 90 days
+- Stay consistent for 90 days

-Share knowledge and progress with the community
+- Share knowledge and progress with the community

+---

-🚀 My DSA Journey
+## 🚀 My DSA Journey

-Hi 👋 I’m Rahul Kumar, a passionate MERN Stack Developer always exploring ways to improve as a problem solver.
+Hi 👋 I’m **Rahul Kumar**, a passionate **MERN Stack Developer** constantly improving my problem-solving skills.

-Today marks the beginning of my 90 Days DSA Challenge, where I’ll dedicate every day to learning Data Structures & Algorithms (DSA) using JavaScript (ES6).
+Today marks the beginning of my **90 Days DSA Challenge**, where I’ll dedicate at least **1 hour every day** to learning **Data Structures & Algorithms (DSA)** using **JavaScript (ES6)**.

-After exploring multiple resources and roadmaps, I chose to follow Namaste DSA by Akshay Saini — a structured and beginner-friendly way to understand DSA from the ground up.
+After exploring multiple roadmaps and resources, I chose **Namaste DSA by Akshay Saini** — a structured and beginner-friendly way to master DSA from the ground up.

 This repository will serve as a transparent record of my journey — including code, notes, and daily progress — to help others learning DSA in JavaScript.

+---

-📘 What You’ll Find Here
+## 📘 What You’ll Find Here

 ✅ Daily problems I solve
 ✅ Step-by-step explanations & approaches
-✅ Code solutions in JavaScript (ES6)
+✅ Code solutions in **JavaScript (ES6)**
 ✅ Helpful learning resources

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Language: JavaScript (ES6+)
+- **Language:** JavaScript (ES6+)

-Tools: VS Code, GitHub
+- **Tools:** VS Code, GitHub

+---

-📚 Resources I’m Using
+## 📚 Resources I’m Using

-Namaste DSA by Akshay Saini
+- Namaste DSA by Akshay Saini

-YouTube playlists & problem-solving channels
+- YouTube playlists & problem-solving channels

-ChatGPT for guidance and concept clarification 😉 LeetCode
+- ChatGPT for guidance and concept clarification 😉
+- LeetCode

+---

+> 🧠 *“Consistency is the key.
+Every line of code, every problem solved, takes you one step closer to mastery.”*

+---

+### ⭐ Support
+If you find this repository helpful, don’t forget to **star ⭐ the repo** and follow my journey.
+Let’s grow together!